 Electricity Retailer – Electricity retailers are companies that you pay to provide you with electricity.

-GridCredits – GridCredits is a special kind of ‘currency’ reserved just for our customers.
+GridCredits – GridCredits are a special kind of ‘currency’ reserved just for our customers.
 GridCredits® are worth $1 each and you can use them to reduce your power bill.
 You get GridCredits® in exchange for selling your excess solar energy back to the grid.
-GridCredits are in addition to solar feed-in-tariffs (FIT).
+GridCredits are in addition to solar feed-in-tariffs (FIT), they're your battery feed-in-tariff.

 GridCredits Event– A GridCredits event happens when demand or wholesale electricity market prices are high.
 Your stored energy is bought by an electricity company or distributor and used to meet shortfalls in the grid.